frame-dev/Marketplace-Plugin/README.md

 - Transaction implemented

 ### 1.0-RELEASE
-- Full Release with all features and most bugs removed.
+- Full release with all features and most bugs removed.
+- Added MongoDB integration.
+- Improved GUI navigation for Marketplace and Blackmarket.
+- Enhanced error handling for transactions.